regl-project/regl/README.md

 ## Comparisons

+TODO implement spinning textured cube in each of the following frameworks

 * vs WebGL
 * vs gl-* modules from stack.gl
 * vs TWGL
+* vs THREE.js

 ## Benchmarks
 You can run benchmarks locally using `npm run bench` or check them out here: